jamesrochabrun/Argus/README.md

 ---

-### 2. `explain` - Detailed Explanation
+### 2. `medium` - Balanced Analysis

-**When to use:** You need a thorough, educational breakdown of everything that happens.
+**When to use:** You need a thorough explanation of everything that happens - the default for most tasks.

 **Example prompt:**
 ```
-Analyze the video at /path/to/tutorial.mp4 with mode explain
+Analyze the video at /path/to/tutorial.mp4 with mode medium
 ```

 **Expected output:**